-Meghan is a Masters student working towards her LPCC licensure under the supervision of Kate West, MSW, LICSW.
-Prior to returning to school to work towards licensure, she worked for several years with multiple different populations, including people experiencing eating disorders and people living with a psychotic disorder.
-Outside of work, Meghan is a mother and loves spending time on a myriad of hobbies, including being outside, dancing, reading, and traveling.
-She firmly believes in doing things that bring joy, regardless of whether she is “good” at them.
-Meghan works with young adults and adults, and some of her areas of interest are eating concerns and body image issues, perinatal mental health struggles, anxiety, depression, bipolar disorder and schizoaffective disorder.
+Meghan is a pre-licensed practitioner working towards her LPCC licensure under the supervision of Kate West, MSW, LICSW.
+She has worked with multiple different populations, including people experiencing eating disorders and people living with a serious and persistent mental illness.
+Meghan works with individuals ages 16 and older, and some of her areas of interest are eating concerns and body image issues, neurodivergence, perinatal mental health struggles, trauma, anxiety, and depression.